espoirMur/espoir.github.io-old/_posts/2018-06-21-Adding-nginx-to-serve-applications-in-production.md

 }
 ```

-then going to add the following ligns in the sever block.
+Then going to add the following ligns in the sever block.

 - **listen:** The ip address / port combination that this server block is designed to respond to.
 If a request is made by a client that matches these values, this block will potentially be selected to handle the connection.